wheniwork/standards/code.md

 * **Method Arguments:** For the methods and functions, do they have a reasonable number arguments?
 If there are too many, it is probably a good sign that it could be grouped in a different way.

 * **Readability:** Is the code easy to understand?
-Does it's structure help to explain the purpose?
+Does its structure help to explain the purpose?

 #### Testing